delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 ## Why everyone do parallel processing now?

-Despite the Moore law (which still works) processor clock speed is not changing over the last 15 years.
+You may have noticed that processor clock speed is not changing over the last 15 years.
 When first mass multicore processors released prominent people [proclaimed](http://www.gotw.ca/publications/concurrency-ddj.htm) a turn toward concurrency in software development.

 <img src="./cpu-perfomance.png" />

 Single thread performance did improve (literally) 10x since then.
 But every modern software development team now will use parallel processing as the main weapon against throughput and latency issues.

-This article is about common scenarios in service-oriented software when parallel processing does not bring performance gains to application.
+This article is about common scenarios in service-oriented applications when parallel processing does not bring performance gains.

 ## The setting